MetaMask/metamask-docs/snaps/reference/entry-points.md

 To provide [transaction insights](../features/transaction-insights.md) before a user signs a transaction, a Snap must expose the `onTransaction` entry point.
-Whenever there's a contract interaction, and a transaction is submitted using the MetaMask extension, MetaMask calls the `onTransaction` handler method.
+When a user submits a transaction in the MetaMask extension, MetaMask calls the `onTransaction` handler method.
 MetaMask passes the raw unsigned transaction payload to `onTransaction`.

 :::note